 We want the transition from Nursery to school to be as smooth as possible so Pre-Schoolers have more structured time with their Key Workers.
 The mornings and afternoons begin with Free Play, giving children the time to explore and play in the different learning areas on their own and develop friendships with other children; these areas include dressing up/role play, messy and malleable play, small world area, reading and numbers area, home corner, physical play (parachute, bikes, scooters, slide) and an ICT area with a computer and interactive programmes.
-Group Activities are organised by your child’s Key Worker around the theme for that month (see our newsletters for information about these).
+Group Activities are organised by your child’s Key Worker around the theme for that month (see our noticeboard for information about these).
 Small groups of up to 8 children will be involved in activities that extend their development and knowledge of the world around them, our aim will be to improve their social skills, their language and literacy, their ability to problem solve and reason, as well as their physical and creative development.

 Every day children come together for Story Time – we want to encourage children to love and appreciate books, to use their imaginations and ask questions.
 Your child’s Key Worker will use this time to explore new ideas, they will have fun pretending to be characters from the book and discover the magic of entering a world completely different from their own.

 All children deserve a good start in life and we try to do everything we can to support both you and your child.

 The Nursery provides a wide range of activities to meet the children’s emotional, physical and intellectual needs.